Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/odometry/select-movement.typ

 #nb_admonition(type: "select", title: "Final Selection")[
   PID strikes the best balance between implementation & testing time and its resulting performance.
 ]

+#nb_admonition(type: "note")[
+  Although we will be using PID for the majority of our autonomous movements, it is not exclusive with Pure Pursuit implementation.
+If possible, we would like to implement both movement options and use them as needed.
+]

+= Implementation Plan
++ We will read *An Introduction to PID Controllers by George Gillard (2017)* #footnote[https://georgegillard.com/component/osdownloads/routedownload/robotics/introduction-to-pid-controllers-2nd-edition] to learn the workings of PID.
++ We will brainstorm and select an implementation method for PID